 The Department of Energy and Climate Change (DECC) pulled out the fluorescent T5 lighting that had been lighting the office spaces at 3 Whitehall Place, London and instead fitted them with Philips LED light bulbs.
 There were around 1,300 fittings across 8 floors.

 DECC installed the lights in under a month.
 The project cost £401,000 to complete which included upgrading the heating and cooling system, and reduced energy consumption by 25 to 30%.
-Not only has the overhaul reduced energy consumption that LEDs improved the lighting in their workspace.
+Not only has the overhaul reduced energy consumption that LED light bulbs improved the lighting in their workspace.
 A spokeswoman said it boosted brightness by 100 lux.
 It is estimated that the department will save between £22,000 to £29,000.

 Compared to retrofits in most comparable buildings, which tend to use relatively inefficient T8 tubes, the energy savings are slightly lower.
 However, they are very significant.
-Moreover, there are additional savings to be had from the switch to LED lighting in the form of lower maintenance costs – it is claimed that LED luminaires typically last 5 times as long as the fluorescent equivalent.”
+Moreover, there are additional savings to be had from the switch to LED lighting in the form of lower maintenance costs – it is claimed that LED luminaires typically last 5 times as long as the fluorescent equivalent.